Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs.md

 # Pre-Labs

 Pre-labs are made to aid the reader with the concepts presented in the Laboratory Section of this book.
 These pre-labs consist of structured activities linked with the lab with the same number (e.g: Pre-Lab 1 connects to Lab 1).

 There are two categories of Pre-Lab: Read and Do.
-Pre-Labs marked with "Read" are functionally equivalent to a typical section of the book as in the reader sees examples and learns simiarily to the rest of the sections of the book.
+Pre-Labs marked with "Read" are functionally equivalent to a typical section of the book as in the reader sees examples and learns similarly to the rest of the sections of the book.
 In contrast, Pre-Labs marked with "Do" ask the reader to complete an exercise step-by-step that helps the reader comprehend the tasks they need to do for the associated lab.

 Grading for the Pre-Labs is at the instructor's discretion; additionally, we recommend completing a pre-lab for each lab at a 1 to 1 ratio (meaning, if you do 7 labs, you should do 7 pre-labs).
 However, if you are self-studying, you can choose which pre-labs you do based on your knowledge level.

+(prelab-1)=
-# Pre-Lab 1: Fundemental Excel Skills and Data Management (Read)
+# Pre-Lab 1: Fundamental Excel Skills and Data Management (Read)

 ::::{tab-set}

-:::{tab-item} Fundemental Excel Skills
+:::{tab-item} Fundamental Excel Skills
-## The Cell ##
+## The Cell

-## Formulas ##
+## Formulas

-## Ranges ##
+## Ranges

-## References ##
+## References
 :::

 :::{tab-item} Data Management
-## Bread ##
+## Bread
 :::

 ::::

+(prelab-2)=
 # Pre-Lab 2: Tutorial for XLRisk (Do)

 ## Functions ##